 Lightning is an extremely powerful technology to align incentives for digital resources such as APIs.
-This week BitMEX — one of the world’s largest cryptocurrency exchanges — announced that data was dropped from their websocket api because of system overload.
+Last June, BitMEX — one of the world’s largest cryptocurrency exchanges — announced that data was dropped from their websocket api because of system overload.

 Currently exchanges give away their market data for free.
 When you look at this initially, you think this is great!
 Everyone has equal access to market data.
 However the closer you look at it, you realize not all users should be valued the same.
 A BitMEX customer that is trading millions of dollars a day via their API should be treated differently than someone who is doing nothing with the data.